20 Areas of improvement examples and how to identify yours

 • Do you remain focused on your work?

-• Do you maximize the tools and resources available to you?
+• Do you maximize the productivity tools available to you?

 • Do you try to accomplish tasks using the most efficient method?